python/core-workflow/cherry_picker/readme.rst

 `--continue` option
 -------------------

-Continues the current cherry-pick, commits, pushes the current branch to origin, opens the PR page, and cleans up the branch.
+Continues the current cherry-pick, commits, pushes the current branch to ``origin``, opens the PR page, and cleans up the branch.

 `--no-push` option
 ------------------